 The Cambridge based hub will be one of seven hubs set up across the UK to speed up research for new medicines and treatments, support quicker diagnoses and potentially save lives

-The IBD hub, to be known as G.I.
-Know, will work together with patients, industry, academia and the health service to transform our understanding of inflammatory bowel disease, drive improvements in diagnosis and treatment and deliver a data framework to reproduce in other disease areas
+The IBD hub, to be known as Gut Reaction, will work together with patients, industry, academia and the health service to transform our understanding of inflammatory bowel disease, drive improvements in diagnosis and treatment and deliver a data framework to reproduce in other disease areas

 There is an urgent need to better understand why patients with Crohn’s disease and ulcerative colitis (collectively known as inflammatory bowel disease or IBD) respond differently to treatments so they can be prescribed the best personalised treatment as early as possible in order to improve outcomes, minimise surgery and reduce costs.
 Whilst advances in clinical imaging, pathology and particularly genomics have produced remarkable progress in understanding Crohn’s disease and ulcerative colitis the power of these technologies cannot be fully realised until their outputs are combined in a secure research resource and made accessible to the whole research community.
 This project makes that possible.